New York Mayor asks Obama, Congress for $35 million to protect Trump

 While primary responsibility for the protection of the president, or president-elect, rests with the Secret Service, local law enforcement is charged with assisting them, particularly in controlling movements of the general public.

-Every president is required to have local law enforcement protection when they return home during their tenures, but the cost associated with Trump are particularly expensive: He lives in the most densely-populated neighborhood of the nation's biggest city.
+Every president is required to have local law enforcement protection when they return home during their tenures, but the cost associated with Trump are particularly expensive, given Trump Tower's immensely high-profile location.

 -- CNNMoney's Chris Isidore and Shimon Prokupecz contributed to this story.